-With Easter and school holidays approaching, it’s also a good time to remind yourself of the rules around refunds and replacements.
+With Christmas and school holidays approaching, it’s also a good time to remind yourself of the rules around refunds and replacements.
 Under Australian Consumer Law, you’re unable to display a ‘no refund’ sign or say ‘no refunds on sale items’ and there are particular rules around repairs and replacements.

 In addition to monitoring the physical security of your business, there are a number of online threats to also be aware of.
 To help safeguard your business, read our cyber security tips for small business and tips on how to protect your business from scammers.

 Visit the WA Police website to access a range of fact sheets to help you protect your business.
 This includes information on becoming part of their Business Watch program, a community-based business network linked to the successful Neighbourhood Watch.
 The philosophy of Business Watch is to take control of what happens in your business community and reduce the opportunity for crime to occur.